 How We Can Help

 Do you take care of your physical and emotional well-being?
 Is your well-being impacting your academic success?
-The ASP team can work with you on better balancing your academics and well-being.
+The OSS team can work with you on better balancing your academics and well-being.
 Ask your coach about the variety of coping skills and stress management techniques we offer.
 We can also connect you with additional campus resources for support.

 Do you feel like you are studying the wrong things?
 Are you communicating effectively with faculty?
 If you routinely get stuck when it comes to tasks such as reviewing notes or going to office hours, we can help.
-The ASP team can review study skills and considerations when working with faculty.
+The OSS team can review study skills and considerations when working with faculty.

 Do you procrastinate?
 Do you run out of hours in the day?
 If you need assistance in assessing or developing your time management skills, we can dedicate your coaching appointments to time management.
-ASP coaches can assist you with understanding how you are currently spending your time and how you could optimize it for academic success.
+OSS coaches can assist you with understanding how you are currently spending your time and how you could optimize it for academic success.

 The Columbian College partners with the GW Office for Student Success to ensure that all students in need of support are able to be matched with a coach.